- Benzene Hexachloride

 Lotion: Treatment of Sarcoptes scabiei (scabies)

 Shampoo: Treatment of Pediculus capitis (head lice) and Phthirus pubis (crab lice)

 Note: Not recommended for first line-treatment; use should be reserved for patients who are intolerant to or have failed first-line agents.

 Hypersensitivity to lindane or any component of the formulation; premature infants; uncontrolled seizure disorders; crusted (Norwegian) scabies or other skin conditions (eg, atopic dermatitis, psoriasis) which may increase systemic absorption

-Head lice, crab lice: Apply shampoo to dry hair and massage into hair for 4 minutes; add small quantities of water to hair until lather forms, then rinse hair thoroughly and comb with a fine tooth comb to remove nits.
+Head lice, crab lice: Topical: Apply shampoo to dry hair and massage into hair for 4 minutes; add small quantities of water to hair until lather forms, then rinse hair thoroughly and comb with a fine tooth comb to remove nits.
 Amount of shampoo needed is based on length and density of hair; most patients will require 30 mL (maximum: 60 mL).
 Do not re-treat.

 Shake well prior to use.
 For topical use only; never administer orally.
 Caregivers should apply with gloves (avoid natural latex, may be permeable to lindane).
 Rinse off with warm (not hot) water.

 Lotion: Apply to dry, cool skin; do not apply to face or eyes.
 Wait at least 1 hour after bathing or showering (wet or warm skin increases absorption).
 Skin should be clean and free of any other lotions, creams, or oil prior to lindane application.
 Do not use on open wounds or sores.
 Do not use occlusive dressings.